liubufan1998/Maximum-sbundle-computation/README.md

 $ make clean
 $ make
 ```
-It generates an executable "SymBD", which corresponds to our SymBD algorithm.
+It generates an executable program "SymBD", which corresponds to our SymBD algorithm (**Algorithm 3** in the paper).

 ## Get datasets
-The three datasets used in our paper can be found from the links below.
+The three dataset collections used in our paper can be downloaded from the links below.

 1. 2nd DIMACS graphs collection: http://archive.dimacs.rutgers.edu/pub/challenge/graph/benchmarks/clique/